 When Mya likens a romantic interest to a quiet storm in “Damage” she could easily be describing her own vocal performance.
 It’s not surprising that the single, which revolves around exposing oneself to both the potential highs and lows of love, has emerged as a fan favorite.
 Packed with passionate declarations, the slow-swirling number builds to a feverish climax due to the seductive tone Mya creates.
 Nonetheless, the singer-songwriter never entirely loses her cool.
 Two decades into her career Mya is still crafting confident, engaging r&b.
 Longtime listeners are surely grateful for that.

-Throughout their career the quartet from South Korea have skillfully tackled r&b, pop, and jazz while showcasing impassioned performances.
+Over the years the quartet from South Korea has skillfully tackled r&b, pop, and jazz while showcasing impassioned performances.
 The release of Red Moon, the second in Mamamoo’s Four Seasons project series, garnered the group its highest sales to date in the United States and a place on the Billboard Heatseekers chart.
 The delicate instrumentation for “Rainy Season” provides the perfect backdrop for Mamamoo’s lush, emotional vocals.
 The way these women convey both melancholy and resilience following heartbreak should resonate even in the most hardened souls.

 Hill’s appearance on Season 15 of The Voice provided only a fleeting glimpse of the dynamic artist fans have been privileged to watch grow over the past couple years.
 Featuring ruminations on faith, friends, and the familiar faces and places that have shaped her, 2017’s Never Knew Love announced the arrival of sincere singer-songwriter unafraid to wear her heart on her sleeve.
 Of course, not everything Hill writes is inspired by personal experience, but her stirring vocals are always thoroughly convincing.
 Her latest single tackles the futility of infidelity.
 “In another world you could hold me/I’d be your girl/I’d let you love me,” the narrator wistfully notes.
 While the narrator may subscribe to naivete at times, Hill consistently demonstrates that she is a mature, thoughtful talent.